faulknerEgrace/faulknerEgrace/README.md

 - 👋 Hi, I’m @faulknerEgrace
-- 👀 I’m interested in data analysis for One Health and Public Health research and the prevention and control of disease transmission.
+- 👀 I’m interested in data analysis for One Health and Public Health research and for the prevention and control of disease transmission.
 - 🌱 I’m currently learning more R programming and GIS techniques for data analysis and visualizations.
 - 💞️ I’m looking to collaborate on data analysis focused on disease transmission.
 - 📫 How to reach me: email! faulknerEgrace@yahoo.com